openziti-test-kitchen/ansible-paramikoz-demo/README.md

 As you step through the video, feel free to use the copy bottons below on the JSON configs to save you from typing, and to ensure a consistent experience.

-You tour begins with ZEDS! *Hint: ctrl-click or cmd-click to open a link in a new tab*
+Your tour begins with ZEDS! *Hint: ctrl-click or cmd-click to open a link in a new tab*

 Link to ZEDS: https://zeds.openziti.org/